 The Honda’s handle folds over for storage and then you can put the fabric grassbox on top.
 It’s not small at 57x50x105cm (HxWxD) stored.

-One of the most affordable and compact mowers on test.
+One of the most affordable and compact mowers in our best lawn mower test.
 It has a 33cm cutting width but there’s also a 36cm model.
-The price includes battery and fast charger, but if you already have these with another rechargeable Kärcher tool, you can buy it battery-free for just £179.99.
+The price includes a battery and fast charger, but if you already have these with another rechargeable Kärcher tool, you can buy it battery-free for just £179.99.
 The battery has an LCD display of battery life in percent.